How much of my portfolio should be in stocks and how much in fixed income?

 Your human capital is invested in the bond if you have a stable job.

 A job that is unaffected by the volatility of the stock markets.
 Plus you have many years left to work.

 On the other hand, your human capital has the characteristics of a stock if you have relatively fewer years of work ahead of you, or if you work in a volatile and unpredictable field that can decline quickly.

 For example, John is a government employee and Riya is a small business owner.
 Both are 50 years old and hence they have about 20 years of working years left.
 Do they have the same kind of human capital?

 No. Being an entrepreneur, Riya’s human capital is like a stock.
 Whereas John’s human capital is like a bond.

-Which means, when it comes to investing their financial capitals, Riya and John’s asset allocation percentage will be very different.
+This means, that when it comes to investing their financial capital, Riya and John’s asset allocation percentages will be very different.
 It would be riskier for Riya to allocate a higher percentage of equity in her portfolio because her human capital is already like stock.

 She has to balance out by allocating a bigger chunk of her investments towards debt/bonds.
 However, John can afford to have a higher percentage of equity allocation in his portfolio because his job is like a bond.

 Primarily two factors decide the level of risk associated with human capital.
 The amount of time left to earn that human capital and the nature of the job.

 If Riya were a 25-year-old businesswoman, then in spite of having an unpredictable source of income, she could still afford to allocate a higher percentage for equities (as compared to the 50-year old Riya) because for the young Riya there’s a long runway ahead in terms of remaining years of productive working life.